 Taken from~ ehow differences between modular and double wides

-Interior photos added of #166!
-Ready for your family!
-New listing: #174!
+Photos just added of #180 and #186!
+Looking for 16' x 76' and a great deal?
+Call for information!!
 Follow Advantage Homes, LLC. on FACEBOOK!
 "Become a Fan" and get updates first!!
 Click on our BLOG to learn some interesting facts about Mobile homes!